ONLINE: HONORS Literature

-All links above are to the editions we will be using in this course — all physical texts, please; no Kindle editions.
+All links above are to the editions we will be using in this course — all physical texts, please; no Kindle or other e-books.

 Students should purchase these specific editions in copies that are either new or in good condition and — most important — free of internal highlighting or underlining.
 The reason: Students in this course will be instructed in close reading and annotation; they will at times be required to scan pages from their texts and email them to the instructor for his review.
 It's vital that all annotations reviewed by the instructor be the student's own work (not those of a text's previous owner).

 The fee for this two-semester course is $1290., with half that amount ($645) due upon registration.

 - 75 hours of instruction: 30 ninety-minute sessions and 30 one-hour sessions;

 - instructor materials in the form of printable PDFs;